crate/crate-pdo/docs/connect.md

 obtained as a **list of records**, like demonstrated in the example below.

-Please note that you **must** use `PDO::FETCH_NUM` on the fetch operation, because the response object type `BulkResponse` is different than the regular response type `Collection`.
+Please note that you **must** use `PDO::FETCH_NUM` on the fetch operation, because the response object type `BulkResponse` is different from the regular response type `Collection`.

 ```php